Series Overview

 Our Art Style

 The series will be animated in two distinct styles.
-The first, depicted in the panel to the left, is a realist style influenced by the tradition of Western anime-inspired animation.
+The first, depicted in the panel to the right, is a realist style influenced by the tradition of Western anime-inspired animation.
 This approach foregrounds the material cultures of Buddhist traditions throughout time, emphasizing the historical evolution of monastic robes (kāṣāya) across different Buddhist schools, as well as highlighting the unique architectural styles and real-world locations inherent to each geographical setting.

-The series’ second animation style, depicted in the panels to the right, is considerably more abstract in tone.
+The series’ second animation style, depicted in the panels to the left, is considerably more abstract in tone.
 It will be realized using an approach to 2D hand-drawn animation that simplifies both character design and background design to achieve a ‘dream-like’ visual key.
-We intend to use this second style to represent selected episodes from Buddhism’s cultural history, including myths, folktales, and narratives translated from various Buddhist historiographical traditions
+We intend to use this second style to represent selected episodes from Buddhism’s cultural history, including myths, folktales, and narratives translated from various Buddhist historiographical traditions.

 The shift from a realist to a more abstract style of animation is meant to signify to the viewer that we are moving into a different kind of narrative space — one which is not necessarily grounded in the meticulous details of materialist history; but which is nonetheless essential to developing a holistic understanding of Buddhist history across cultures.